-According to the by-laws of Faculty Council, the membership is comprised of two voting faculty members from each Center, one voting adjunct faculty member (representing Adjunct Faculty Senate) and one voting at-large faculty member.
+According to the by-laws (See Appendix A) of Faculty Council, the membership is comprised of two voting faculty members from each Center, one voting adjunct instructor (representing Adjunct Council) and one voting at-large faculty member.
 These Center members are voted into Faculty Council by the full-time faculty in their respective Centers.
-The adjunct faculty representative is elected by the members of the Adjunct Faculty Senate.
+The adjunct instructor representative is elected by the members of the Adjunct Council.